telerik/winforms-docs/controls/splashscreens/splashscreen/overview.md

 * Customizable image content: The control allows you to easily set the splash screen image.

-* Built-in progress bar: By default, the control shows an indeterminate RadProgressBar.
+* Built-in progress bar: By default, the control shows an indeterminate progress indicator.
 You can easily change this and indicate some loading progress.

 * Customizable content/footer UI: You can customize the content/footer of the splash screen by only setting the Content/Footer properties.